nautilus/gateway/README.md

 * `gateway.GraphQLHandler` responds to both `GET` and `POST` requests as described [in the spec](https://graphql.org/learn/serving-over-http/).
-* `gateway.PlaygroundHandler` responds to `GET` requests with a web-based IDE for easy exploration and interprets `POST` bodies as queries to process.
+* `gateway.PlaygroundHandler` responds to `GET` requests with a web-based IDE for easy exploration and interprets `POST`s as queries to process.

-The examples in this document and in the `examples` directory, use the standard `net/http` package:
 ```golang
 package main